-- The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-All flat entrance doors are 30-minute notional doors, including those in 1hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional and nominal timber doors, with no communal doors to the blocks other than final exit doors These doors should be upgraded to FD30s when any future upgrades of the building take place. - 4) There are no communal doors other than the final exit door which is fitted with automatic closing devices.
+- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional and nominal timber doors, with no communal doors to the blocks other than final exit doors These doors should be upgraded to FD30s when any future upgrades of the building take place. - 4) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the inhouse repairs team(s). - 5) All service cupboards to communal landings are lockable.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) All service cupboards to communal landings are lockable.
 Keys are held centrally, and keys have been issued to residents as these service cupboards contain resident's meters. - 6) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 7) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.

 - 8) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 10) The block is fitted with a pitched roof, not accessible from the common area. - 11) There is wood panelling at high level on the 1st floor landing area.
-This panelling should be replaced with suitably fire resisting materials when the block undergoes refurbishment in the future.

-12) All front doors appear to be notional fire FD 30.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 10) The block is fitted with a pitched roof, not accessible from the common area. - 11) All front doors appear to be notional or nominal fire FD 30.
 Refer to the sheet below.

-7 Salop Drive 9-12 (O & E) BL42380SA26 9-12 Salop Drive;Oldbury;West Midlands;; Intentionally Blank Glazed 8 Salop Drive 9-12 (O & E) BL42380SA26 9 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed 9 Salop Drive 9-12 (O & E) BL42380SA26 10 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed O Salop Drive 9-12 (O & E) BL42380SA26 11 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed 1 Salop Drive 9-12 (O & E) BL42380SA26 12 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed
+Salop Drive 1-8 (O&E) BL42380SA05 1-8 Salop Drive;Oldbury;West Midlands;; Intentionally Blank Salop Drive 1-8 (O&E) BL42380SA05 1 Salop Drive;Oldbury;West Midlands;; Flush timber door Not glazed Salop Drive 1-8 (O&E) BL42380SA05 2 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed Salop Drive 1-8 (O&E) BL42380SA05 3 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed Salop Drive 1-8 (O&E) BL42380SA05 4 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed Salop Drive 1-8 (O&E) BL42380SA05 5 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed Salop Drive 1-8 (O&E) BL42380SA05 6 Salop Drive;Oldbury;West Midlands;; Flush timber door Not glazed Salop Drive 1-8 (O&E) BL42380SA05 7 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed Salop Drive 1-8 (O&E) BL42380SA05 8 Salop Drive;Oldbury;West Midlands;; Notional fire door Glazed

 It is accepted that, in older blocks, fire doors, particularly flat entrance doors, do not meet current test standards for FD30S doors.
 However, these doors may still be acceptable if the doors remain in good condition, and they met the relevant standards at the time of construction of the block.
-A refurbishment program was confirmed by email on 16.06.22.